aiThanet/TopWarAutomation/README.md

 1. Auto check remaining vit
 1. Auto use vit item
 1. Auto check available march queue
-1. Auto join guidl rally
+1. Auto join guild rally
+1. Auto attack refugee camp

 ### Instruction
 There are some required parameters, you need to fill this with your information